Multi-weighted Reachability Games and Their Application to Permissiveness: Introduction

 \paragraph*{Related Work w.r.t.
 Multi-weighted Reachability Games.} Up to our knowledge, and quite surprisingly, two-player multi-weighted reachability games, as defined in this paper, were not studied before.
 Nevertheless, a one-player variant known as multi-constrained routing is known to be $\NP$-complete (see~\cite{PuriT02} for example) .
 Both exact and approximate algorithms are, for example, provided in~\cite{PuriT02}.
 The time complexity of their exact algorithm matches our results since it runs in exponential time and they indicate that it is pseudo-polynomial if $\di = 2$.
 The one-player setting is also studied in timed automata~\cite{LarsenR05}.

 If we focus on two-player settings, another closely related model to multi-weighted reachability games is the one studied in~\cite{FijalkowH13}.
 The authors consider two-player generalized (qualitative) reachability games.
 In this setting $\playerOne$ wants to reach several target sets in any order but does not take into account the cost of achieving that purpose.
 They prove that deciding the winner in such a game is $\PSPACE$-complete.
 Moreover, they discuss the fact that winning strategies need memory.
 The memory is used in order to remember which target sets have already been reached.
 In our setting, we assume that there is only one target set but that weights on edges are tuples and thus the costs to reach are aggregated component by component.
 Memory is needed because we have to take into consideration the partial sum of weights up to now in order to make the proper choices in the future to ensure the required cost profile.
+An example in which an exponential memory is needed is provided in~\cite[Section 3.3.1]{BrihayeGMR23}.
 Notice that if we would like to study the case where each dimension has its own target set, both types of memory would be needed.

 If we consider other objectives than reachability, we can mention different works on multi-dimen\-tional \emph{energy} and \emph{mean-payoff} objectives~\cite{JuhlLR13,ChatterjeeDHR10,ChatterjeeRR12}.
 In~\cite{BrenguierR15}, they prove that the Pareto frontier in a multi-dimensional mean-payoff game is definable as a finite union of convex sets obtained from linear inequations.
 The authors also provide a $\Sigma_2^P$ algorithm to decide if this set intersects a convex set defined by linear inequations.